Salted Peanut Chews

 Instructions

-• In stand mixer mix together peanut butter, butter and sugar on medium speed until fluffy, 2-3 minutes.
+• In stand mixer mix together peanut butter, butter and white sugar on medium speed until fluffy, 2-3 minutes.

 • Add in the brown sugar, eggs and vanilla until creamy.